SaachiKaup/ExpenseTracker/README.md

 # ExpenseTracker
-Expense Tracker App for DBMS Project
+Expense Tracker App made using:
+Frontend: NextJS and ReactJS.
+Backend: Postgres using Prisma(ORM)